cloud-ark/firstmile/README.txt

      and install the client.
    - cd client; sudo python setup.py install
      - This will install the LME cli.
-     - You can check the features of the LME cli by using "lme --help"
+     - You can check the features of the LME cli by using "cld --help"

-      (virtenv) devdatta@devdatta-ThinkPad-T430:~/Code/lme/client$ lme app deploy --help
+      (virtenv) devdatta@devdatta-ThinkPad-T430:~/Code/lme/client$ cld app deploy --help
-      usage: lme app deploy [-h] [--service SERVICE] [--cloud CLOUD]
+      usage: cld app deploy [-h] [--service SERVICE] [--cloud CLOUD]

       Build and deploy application